boto/boto3/docs/source/guide/configuration.rst

     client = boto3.client('kinesis', config=my_config)

-If you require different settings per call, you will need to create a new client.
-Boto3 does not support differing configurations per call.
+Boto3 does not support setting ``client_context_params`` per request.
+Differing configurations will require creation of a new client.

 Using environment variables
 ---------------------------